Friedrich Hayek: Inequality and class

 In The Constitution of Liberty, Hayek wrote:

 Yet is it really so obvious that the tennis or golf professional is a more useful member of society than the wealthy amateurs who devoted their time to perfecting these games?
 Or that the paid curator of a public museum is more useful than a private collector?
 Before the reader answers these questions too hastily, I would ask him to consider whether there would ever have been golf or tennis professionals or museum curators if wealthy amateurs had not preceded them.
 Can we not hope that other new interests will still arise from the playful explorations of those who can indulge in them for the short span of a human life?
 It is only natural that the development of the art of living and of the non-materialistic values should have profited most from the activities of those who had no material worries.

 Hayek was against high taxes on inheritance, believing that it is natural function of the family to transmit standards, traditions and material goods.
 Without transmission of property, parents might try to secure the future of their children by placing them in prestigious and high-paying positions, as was customary in socialist countries, which creates even worse injustices.
 He was also strongly against progressive taxation, noting that in most countries additional taxes paid by the rich amount to insignificantly small amount of total tax revenue and that the only major result of the policy is "gratification of the envy of the less-well-off".
-He also claimed that it is contrary to the idea of equality under the law and against democratic principle that the majority should not impose discriminatory rules against the minority.
+He also claimed that it is contrary to the idea of equality under the law and against democratic principle for the majority to impose discriminatory rules against the minority.